johnpeart/johnpeart.github.io/src/posts/photo/2019-07-02-pride-at-number-10.md

     shutter: 0.00833333333333333
     focallength: 4
     iso: 50
+excerpt: "This isn’t the first photo I’d had taken outside the famous Number 10 Downing Street doors, but it was probably the most special; this was the day of the Prime Minister’s annual pride reception."
 ---

 Every civil servant has a wish list of things they get to do whilst they are in the Civil Service.
 Things like briefing ministers face-to-face, going into the Official’s box in the House of Commons or Lords.